 Huntington Beach, California

 It’s hard to find inclement weather in southern California, but February is usually when the short rainy season stops and temperatures are still on the refreshing side.
-A visit to Huntington Beach will give you the best of SoCal beaches with the casual beach town vibe.
+A visit to Huntington Beach will give you the best of the SoCal beaches with the casual small town vibe.
 Go ahead, lay in the sand and order a frozen banana from the area’s famous banana stands.
+One site to check out: the pier.
+It's 1,850 feet in length, making it one of the longest public piers on the West Coast.